Luis Robert Player Props: White Sox vs. Marlins

 Luis Robert At The Plate

-- Robert has 61 hits to go with a slugging percentage of .522, both of which are tops among Chicago hitters this season.
+- Robert has 62 hits to go with a slugging percentage of .517, both of which rank first among Chicago hitters this season.

-- Among the qualified hitters in MLB play, his batting average ranks 64th, his on-base percentage ranks 105th, and he is 16th in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 64th in batting average, 108th in on-base percentage, and 17th in slugging.

-- In 21.3% of his games this season, he has gone deep, and 5.5% of his trips to the dish.
+- He has hit a long ball in 21.0% of his games this season, and 5.4% of his trips to the plate.

-- In 19 games this year (31.1%), Robert has picked up an RBI, and in eight of those games (13.1%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 32.3% of his games this year, Robert has picked up at least one RBI.
+In eight of those games (12.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.